lcsnaufal/LingoLift---Local-Version/README.md

-# LingoLift
+# LingoLift (Static Version)

 LingoLift is an interactive web application designed to help users practice and improve their English-to-Portuguese translation skills.

-It provides a distraction-free environment to translate text and receive instant, structured feedback.
+**Note:** This is the standalone version of LingoLift that **does not use AI**.
+While the full version of LingoLift utilizes Artificial Intelligence to generate infinite news articles and provide dynamic, context-aware corrections, this specific version runs entirely on a static, pre-defined internal library.
+It is designed for offline practice and demonstration purposes without requiring external API keys.

 ## How it Works